Jpang9/Website/_posts/2022-12-25-ArkeiStealer.markdown

 <br>

 ### Executive summary
-Arkei Stealer, A malware written in C++, is designed to enumerate and exfiltrate system and application information back to the threat actor's listening post.
+Arkei Stealer, A malware written in C++, is designed to enumerate and exfiltrate system and application information back to the threat actor's listening post. <br>

-The data retrieved by the malware contains information such as browser cache, cookies, saved logins, crypto wallets and sensitive documents within the infected system.
+The data retrieved by the malware contains information such as browser cache, cookies, saved logins, crypto wallets and sensitive documents within the infected system. <br>
 Data exfiltrated is stored in a .zip file and sent back to the threat actor. <br>
 This malware sample doesn't have persistence.